 GEZE BIM door objects help with building planning, or more specifically with door planning.
-Our architects also provide assistance in terms of individual and sector-specific access requirements, for which we have compiled specific solutions.
+Our architects also provide assistance in terms of individual and sector-specific access demands, for which we have compiled specific solutions.
 With its industry specialists and many years of experience in the market, GEZE delivers the expertise you need.

-Clients receive the full package from us: consultation, development of solutions, project planning, products, installation and after-sales service.
+Customers receive the full package from us: consultation, development of solutions, project planning, products, installation and after-sales service.